kjs452/Evolve5Sims/uni/README.md

         uni413.txt.gz               snapshot on apr 13. no change uni414.txt.gz               snapshot on apr 14. main mass of creatures to the top, more patches of moving organisms everywhere.
+		transplant_uni414.txt.gz	small transplant from the april 14 simulation.
+5 different organisms.
+									50,000 units of energy. has a 'blob' creature in the mix.

         uni_strain8.txt.gz          transplants into 8 seperate strains on new universe (from mar 22) dna_uni1.kf                 the dna sample used to seed 'uni_strain8.txt'